willsanford/ddsp_torch/README.md

 # torch ddsp
-This is meant to be a pytorch implemenation of the Google Magenta team's [DDSP](https://github.com/magenta/ddsp)
+This is meant to be a pytorch implemenation of the Google Magenta team's [DDSP](https://github.com/magenta/ddsp).
+Credit to these fine folks

 ## TODO